sagrawal8/C-Projects/Assignment10_BST_FasterSearching/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Shashank Agrawal
 - How many hours did it take you to complete this assignment?
+1
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) No
-  - tbd
-  - tbd
 - (Optional) What was your favorite part of the assignment?
+Implementing something from 'almost' scratch rather than having most of it given to us like the sorts
 - (Optional) How would you improve the assignment?

 # Logistics